Sold for sex: 15-year-old exploited in Aotearoa speaks out

 “Yes”, she replies, “I felt like I had to do what they say otherwise I would be punished.”

-Lucy’s story is a “classic case” of sexual exploitation in Aotearoa, says researcher and policy advisor Dr Natalie Thorburn.
+Lucy’s story is a “classic case” of sexual exploitation in Aotearoa, says researcher and policy adviser Natalie Thorburn.

-“[Sexual exploitation is] when somebody forces or coerces somebody else to sell sex and have somebody else profit from it,” she explained.
+That, she explained, is “when somebody forces or coerces somebody else to sell sex and have somebody else profit from it”.

 Sexual exploitation can also be described as ‘trafficking’ and ‘sex slavery’.
 In other words, this is not prostitution.

-“They did get a slap on the wrist with a wet bus ticket,” says Dr Thorburn.
+“They did get a slap on the wrist with a wet bus ticket,” says Thorburn.

-Cases of sexual exploitation rarely go to court and when they do the toughest penalties are rarely used explains Dr Thorburn.
+Cases of sexual exploitation rarely go to court and when they do the toughest penalties are rarely used, explains Thorburn.
 She would like to see domestic sexual exploitation recognised in the Government’s plans for a Modern Slavery Act.

+“I felt like I had to do what they say otherwise I would be punished.”— Lucy

+And large organisations will be required to undertake due diligence to prevent, mitigate and remedy modern slavery and worker exploitation.

-Dr Thorburn says this proposed legislation will help protect migrant workers who typically tend to be men, but it doesn’t go far enough to protect victims of sexual exploitation who are more likely to be women.
+Thorburn says this proposed legislation will help protect migrant workers who typically tend to be men.
+But it doesn’t go far enough to protect victims of sexual exploitation who are more likely to be women.

-Immigration Minister, Michael Wood is charge of ushering the new legislation through, rejects Dr Thorburn’s premise, “...much of the evidence about modern slavery and international supply chains is that very often women are caught up in them [too].”
+Immigration Minister Michael Wood, who is in charge of ushering the new legislation through, rejects Thorburn’s premise.

+“Much of the evidence about modern slavery and international supply chains is that very often women are caught up in them [too],” he says.

-Dr Thorburn points out, “in most equivalent countries there is a streamlined pathway for people to follow when they’ve been sexually exploited and, here, we just don’t have that.”
+Thorburn points out that “in most equivalent countries there is a streamlined pathway for people to follow when they’ve been sexually exploited and, here, we just don’t have that”.

 She says recognising domestic sexual exploitation in a Modern Slavery Act would give urgency to identifying and stopping this kind of offending.

-Although Minister Wood calls it “abhorrent," he says, “the type of behaviour you’re talking about is criminal behaviour and requires the focus of agencies including the police, and so it is a slightly different category.”
+Although Wood calls it “abhorrent", he says: “The type of behaviour you’re talking about is criminal behaviour and requires the focus of agencies including the police, and so it is a slightly different category.”

 At Lucy’s favourite place, the beach, we stand chatting on the soft sand while the brisk wind whips round us.
 Lucy is slowly healing and learning to live with her past.